 NEPA and the CEQ regulations which implement NEPA (40 C.F.R. parts 1500-1508) require Executive Branch departments and agencies to consider the environmental impacts of proposed agency decisions and actions.
-NEPA requires environmental reviews to be completed before decisions are made to undertake and fund actions, including those projects and activities that use ARRA funds.
-This report indicates that NEPA is not applicable in cases where the departments and agencies act in a ministerial capacity to distribute funds and do not control the use of the funds, or are acting under statutes for which their actions are exempted from NEPA review.
-As of March 31, 2011, more than 4,250 projects and activities were reported as "NEPA not applicable."
+NEPA requires departments and agencies to complete environmental reviews before decisions are made to fund and undertake actions, including those projects and activities that use ARRA funds.
+This report indicates that NEPA is not applicable in cases where the departments and agencies act in a ministerial capacity to distribute funds and do not control the use of the funds or are acting under statutes for which their actions are exempted from NEPA review.
+As of September 30, 2011, fewer than 4,280 projects and activities were reported as "NEPA not applicable."